PrefectHQ/prefect/docs/cloud/cloud-quickstart.md

 ## Next steps

 If you're new to Prefect, learn more about writing and running flows in the [Prefect Flows First Steps](/tutorial/flows/) tutorial.
-If you're already familiar with Prefect flows and want to try creating deployments and kicking off flow runs with Prefect Cloud, check out the [Deployments](/tutorial/deployments/) and [Storage and Infrastructure](/tutorial/storage/) tutorials.
+If you're already familiar with Prefect flows and want to try creating deployments and kicking off flow runs with Prefect Cloud, check out the [Deployments](/tutorial/deployments/) tutorial.

 Want to learn more about the features available in Prefect Cloud?
 Start with the [Prefect Cloud Overview](/ui/cloud/).